mikeymonster/wildconsultingweb/README.md

 ## Code Repository and build pipeline

-Code can be gound at https://github.com/mikeymonster/wildconsultingweb.
+Code can be found at https://github.com/mikeymonster/wildconsultingweb.

 Build pipeline can be found at https://dev.azure.com/wildconsultingltd.